 3 out of 5 stars (average)

 Thank you to Breaking Glass pictures for reaching out to me for this review.
-The film is in Italian with English subtitles
+The film is in Hebrew with English subtitles

 Yoav (Oded Leopold) and Dan (Udi Persi) have been romantic partners for 15 years.
 When their lesbian friend Alma (Ruti Asarsai) announces her pregnancy, everyone in their friend group is thrilled, besides Yoav.
 As he has never wanted kids, Yoav fears similar gears will start turning in Dan’s head, but is too afraid to open up about his feelings.
 As a rift forms between the trio, Yoav must choose whether to be vulnerable or remain emotionally closed-off before his relationships crumble.